• Skip to primary navigation

 4. Vision

 The vision is where your clarity of execution comes into play.
 How are you going to present your story idea?
-What will it look like on the pages of the magazine?
+What will it look like in the pages of the magazine?
 What will be the headline on the cover?

 Most of us don’t look beyond the sale.
 We think of a query letter as a means to an end—you write it so that the editor can get a sense of your idea and give you an assignment.
 But I encourage you to think of your query letter as much more than that.
 Think of it as the vision for this piece of writing, the structure on which you’ll finally build that beautiful story.

-Query letters that work explain the structure of an article and the writer’s vision for it.
+Good pitches explain the structure of an article and the writer’s vision for it.
 You need to think about your pitch logically and carefully before you hit send.
 How will this story help readers?
 Will it amuse, inform, or educate them?
 How does it fit into a publication’s pages?
 What format expresses your point most clearly?

-Only if you have a vision for the story can you translate it on to the page for your editor to see and share.
-Think of your query letters not as hard sells but as ways for you to share your vision with an editor.
+Only if you have a vision for the story, can you translate it on to the page for your editor to see and share.
+Think of your query letters not as hard sells, but as ways for you to share your vision with an editor.

-And if she shares that vision, you get yourself a sale.
+If she shares that vision, you get yourself a sale.

 5. Immediacy